SimeonHristov99/Additional_Resources/IS_Summer_20-21/Week_10 - Trees/README.md

     t6 :: BTree
     t6 = Node 8 (Node 3 (Node 1 Empty Empty) (Node 4 Empty Empty)) (Node 10 (Node 5 Empty Empty) Empty)

-# Task 5
-For an algebraic type representing an **n-ary** tree, define a predicate that checks whether it is a graceful tree.
-We say that a tree is a graceful tree if the absolute difference between every child node and its father is an even number.

-*t1*:

-       1
-    / / \ \
-    3 5  7 9

-*t2*:

-      7
-      |
-      9
-     / \
-    5   2

-Test cases:

-    print $ isGraceful t1 == True
-    print $ isGraceful t2 == False

 # For home
 # Task 1